 Techstaff are not experts on VS Code or its proprietary SSH extension, but there are a couple of common problems that we find people encounter when trying to connect.

-This can occur if you've used VS Code and logged into more than one of our login servers.
+One thing that can prevent your ability to access the servers is if you've used VS Code and logged into more than one of our login servers simultaneously.

 linux.cs.uchicago.edu is actually a collection of several servers, so when you access that address your computer will pick a login server to use.

 host, or another DNS lookup tool, you can see that

 If VS Code has started its server process for you on more than one of our login servers concurrently, this can cause problems, including a situation in which it just repeatedly prompts for a password, preventing you from connecting.
 Additionally, this can often result in the directory

 ~/.vscode-server in your home directory on the server becoming corrupted in some way.
 Since VS Code will automatically recreate that directory when you reconnect, it's safe to delete it.

 To try to clear this up you can try to run the script